 Mary Wagner, Pharm.D., Board Member

 Mary Wagner is an Associate Professor at the Ernst Mario School of Pharmacy at Rutgers University.
 Professor Wagner has a clinical practice specialty in ambulatory care and sub-specialties in Osteoporosis, Neurology, and Primary Care.
-She currently teaches neurology topics in the school of pharmacy, is co-director of the honors research program, and director of Inter-Professional Education (IPE) with the other health schools at Rutgers.
-Professor Wagner is certified in the CITI Program: Human Research Biomedical / Clinical Research Investigators and her scholarship include addressing issues in IPE as well as patients with neurological conditions, sleep disorders, and osteoporosis.
+She currently teaches neurology topics in the School of Pharmacy, is co-director of the honors research program, and is director of Inter-Professional Education (IPE) with the other health schools at Rutgers.
+Professor Wagner's scholarship includes addressing issues in IPE as well as patients with neurological conditions, sleep disorders, and osteoporosis.
 She also is evaluating various behavioral change models to address lifestyle changes needed to improve chronic disease.
-She is working with the New Jersey Department of Aging to advocating for patients with osteoporosis and for policy change regarding reimbursement of clinical pharmacy services.
+She is working with the New Jersey Department of Aging to advocate for patients with osteoporosis and for policy change regarding reimbursement of clinical pharmacy services.